Arhs99/rdkit-cpp-utils/README.md

 # rdkit-cpp-utils

 ## Description
 rdkit is the goto toolkit for anything related to cheminformatics and data science applications in Chemistry.
 It is mostly used in python which shouldn't be uderestimated performance-wise.
 Still for large amounts of data getting some help from C++ which is the native language of rdkit makes sense.
-Some good sources to start are: https://www.rdkit.org/docs/GettingStartedInC%2B%2B.html and https://github.com/iwatobipen/rdkit_cpp/tree/main.
+A couple of good sources to start are: https://www.rdkit.org/docs/GettingStartedInC%2B%2B.html and https://github.com/iwatobipen/rdkit_cpp/tree/main.
 The aim of this repo is to collect some standard functionality in C++ when increased efficiency is required.

 ## Installation
 This is the hard and less fun part.
 This is what worked for me: